SanZuhri/zzhri-archive/src/content/posts/customizing-archive.md

 ---
 title: 'Customizing Your Archive'
-pubDate: 2025-10-30
+pubDate: 2024-10-28
 ---

-Learn how to customize your Archive to match your preferences and needs.
+Want to make this archive yours?
+Here's what you can change.

-## Configuration File
+## Where everything lives

-The main configuration is in `src/config.ts`.
-This file controls the appearance and behavior of your Archive.
+Most settings are in `src/config.ts`.
+Open it up and you'll see options for site info, layout, dates, and post features.

-## Site Information
+## The basics

-Update your site details:
+First things first—update your site details:

 ```typescript
 site: {